Last updated on April 2nd, 2020

 I use Getresponse for my email promotion you can equally check them out, plus it comes with awesome training on how how to master email marketing.

 Writing reviews about affiliate offers is another good way to promote affiliate offers on your website.
 But most time people usually get this wrong.

-Don’t because of the commission you want to earn and write a biased review on a product or service by only emphasizing on the good part only.
+Don’t because of the commission you want to earn and write a biased review on a product or service by only emphasizing the good part only.

 Your readers can easily know what you’re up to if you’re doing it this way.
-A good and standard review should contain both the good and bad side of the product.
+A good and standard review should contain both the good and bad sides of the product.
 This won’t stop them from buying the product or service if they want too.

 Step 5: Site Promotion

 As a new blog, you won’t generate much traffic except you’re willing to put in some hard work.
 The truth this is going to require much of your time but if you’re willing to follow through, you’ll definitely see the result.

 There are various ways you can promote your blog.
 Mind you, promoting your blog is for the purpose of generating traffic and the more traffic you get equates more money for you.